GaloisInc/crucible/crux-llvm/README.md

 It is intended that the symbolic I/O facility will be extended over time to support more operations.

+Also note that the order in which file descriptor numbers are handed out to client code can be subtly different than in the real program.
+In particular, on a symbolic branch where both branches open a new file, the two branches will get sequential file descriptors.
+In contrast, the real program would allocate the same file descriptor to both (as only one branch would be taken).

 # Acknowledgements

 Crux is partly based upon work supported by the Defense Advanced